playframework/playframework/documentation/manual/working/commonGuide/configuration/SettingsNetty.md

 <!--- Copyright (C) 2009-2017 Lightbend Inc. <https://www.lightbend.com> -->
-# Configuring netty
+# Configuring Netty Server Backend

-Play 2's main server is built on top of [Netty](http://netty.io/).
+The Netty server backend is built on top of [Netty](http://netty.io/).

+> **NOTE**: The Netty server backend is not the default in 2.6.x, and so must be specifically enabled.

 ## Default configuration